Yes, we are an independent mortgage broker that can advise on all mortgage products, including equity release for the over 50s.

 If you have a lifetime mortgage with no cash reserve, you may still be able to get a further advance from your lender.

 Lifetime mortgages are portable!
 If you want to downsize at a later date, you can generally move your mortgage to the new property subject to the lender’s terms and conditions.
-If you plan to move to a specific type of property in the future (e.g., an age-restricted property for the over 60s), please discuss this with you advisor as some lenders are better at accommodating this than others.
+If you plan to move to a specific type of property in the future (e.g., an age-restricted property for the over 60s), please discuss this with your advisor as some lenders are better at accommodating this than others.

-If this is a possibility, you should talk to your later life mortgage advisor in depth about your plans to make sure you’ve got the flexibility you want.
+If this is a possibility, you should talk to your later-life mortgage advisor in depth about your plans to make sure you’ve got the flexibility you want.

 Lifetime mortgages can also be used to buy a house.
 Many people want to move to be nearer family but can’t due to property prices, a lifetime mortgage could help you raise the extra funds you need.

 There are lots of benefits to taking out a lifetime mortgage.
-One of the main benefits to this, is that whilst you do have the option to make monthly mortgage payments if you would like to, you have the option of letting the interest roll up, leaving you without any monthly payments.
+One of the main benefits to this is that whilst you do have the option to make monthly mortgage payments if you would like to, you have the option of letting the interest roll up, leaving you without any monthly payments.

 Once you have passed away or moved into long-term care, your property is sold to pay off the mortgage balance.